FN FNC: Variants

-The FNC is produced in two primary configurations: a standard rifle and short (carbine) length.
+The FNC was produced in two primary configurations: a standard rifle and short (carbine) length.
 The "Standard" Model 2000 rifle and the "Short" Model 7000 carbine are equipped with barrels with 6 right-hand grooves and a 178 mm (1:7 in) rifling twist rate used to stabilize the longer and heavier Belgian SS109 bullet.
 The Model 0000 rifle and Model 6000 carbine use a slower 305 mm (1:12 in) twist rate for the shorter and lighter American M193 bullet.

-Fabrique Nationale also offers semi-automatic-only Law Enforcement carbine versions: the Model 7030 with a 178 mm (1:7 in) rifling twist and the Model 6040 with a 305 mm (1:12 in) twist rate.
+Fabrique Nationale also offers semi-automatic-only Civilian and Law Enforcement carbine versions: the short Model 7030 with a 178 mm (1:7 in) rifling twist and the Model 6040 with a 305 mm (1:12 in) twist rate.
 These single-fire carbines feature a 410 mm barrel and are also capable of firing rifle grenades and mounting a bayonet.

 Sweden

-The Swedish service rifle built by Bofors Ordnance (currently BAE Systems Bofors) is a modernized Model 2000 rifle without the 3-round burst fire control setting.
-It was accepted into service in 1986 as the Ak 5 after extensive trials and receiving several modifications and replaced the 7.62mm Ak 4 (a licensed version of the Heckler & Koch G3).
+The Swedish service rifle built by Carl Gustafs stads gevärsfaktori (then part of FFV and currently BAE Systems Bofors) is a modernized Model 2000 rifle without the 3-round burst fire control setting.
+It was accepted into service in 1986 as the Ak 5 after extensive trials and receiving several modifications and replaced the 7.62mm Automatkarbin 4 (a licensed version of the Heckler & Koch G3).
 Bofors has produced several variants of the basic Ak 5: the Ak 5B (equipped with a British 4× SUSAT optical sight but no mechanical iron sights), the Ak 5C (a modular variant designed for compatibility with various accessories), and the Ak 5D (a compact variant for vehicle crews and rangers).